Install CppCMS on FreeBSD

 1.1.1Download CppCMS

-Create a build directory ( /gwinc/build/cppcms ) structure under the user's home directory ( /home/freebsd ).
+/home/freebsd ).
 You may choose any build directory structure as per your naming convention.

-$ mkdir -p /home/freebsd/gwinc/build/cppcms
+$ mkdir -p /home/freebsd/gw/build/cppcms

-$ cd /home/freebsd/gwinc/build/cppcms
+$ cd /home/freebsd/gw/build/cppcms

-Download the CppCMS source code from GitHub using the wget network downloader utility and extract the zip file using tar command.
+wget network downloader utility and extract the zip file using

 $ wget https://github.com/artyom-beilis/cppcms/archive/refs/heads/1.2_updates.zip